RomeandAlphaGuylol/SanOS/README.md

 # SanOS
 EOS, Embedded Operating System!
 Use SanOS WITHIN Your OS! have the features of your OS and of SanOS!

+#EMOF
+EMOF or Embedded Operating System Functions, You can do stuff within SanOS but
+## NOTE: this feature is under coding
 # Credits

 Devs: